masaers/blind/README.md

 sort_vec(gt); // vec is now sorted largest to smallest (gt order). sort_vec();   // vec is now sorted in natural order (smallest to largest).
 ```
+The function `blind` and the preprocessing macro BLIND_FUNC are the main contributions of this single header library.

 ### Gotchas

-Calling `blind` will (just like calling `bind`) store a copy of the bound arguments.
-If you need a reference for semantic reasons (for example because the standard streams cannot be copied), or for efficiency reasons (for example bacause a constant reference to that huge object is much faster than makign a copy), you can use [`ref`](http://www.cplusplus.com/reference/functional/ref) and [`cref`](http://www.cplusplus.com/reference/functional/cref) to instead store a reference (`_wrapper`, which both `bind` and `blind` can handle).
+Calling `blind` will (just like calling `bind`) store a copy of the bound arguments (and of the function (pointer)).
+If you need a reference for semantic reasons (for example because the standard streams cannot be copied), or for efficiency reasons (for example bacause passing a constant reference to a huge object is much faster than makign a copy), you can use [`ref`](http://www.cplusplus.com/reference/functional/ref) and [`cref`](http://www.cplusplus.com/reference/functional/cref) to instead store a reference (`_wrapper`, which both `bind` and `blind` can handle).
 ```c++
 // Contrived example
 vector<int> vec(10);